 Technically, you can always wax your hair no matter what length it is, but when it reaches about a half an inch in length and starts to overlap other hairs, your sessions may be less efficient.
 When hairs are covered by other hair, the wax may not be able to grip some strands, necessitating their removal via alternative methods.

 Can You Trim Your Hair Before Your Appointment?

 If your hair gets too long to efficiently wax, it isn’t the end of the world.
-You can always trim your hair to the proper length at home and then come in for your waxing treatment.
+You can always trim your hair to the proper length at home and then come in for your waxing facial hair treatment.